zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

 Meal vouchers
 """""""""""""
 .. note:: Meal vouchers are currently in a closed beta.
-When you are interesting in using this payment
+When you are interested in using this payment
-          method, please reach out to us.
+          method, please reach out to your account manager.

 .. list-table::
    :widths: auto